coronel08/coronel08/README.md

 I want to type out code as fast as Facebook spreads disinformation.
 <br><br>

-- 🔭 I’m currently looking for employment.
+- 🔭 I’m currently looking for employment, but have been freelancing IT/Web Dev work
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently a Full Stack Development with an ever growing list of technology and tools.
 - 👯 Let's collaborate on writting code.
 - 🤔 Learning to code for maintainability, readability, performance, compatibility 😊.
 - 💬 Ask me about 90s emo revival or tech